 Harris came to Boston in 1631 aboard the Lyon, the same ship and voyage that bore Roger Williams to the New World.
-Like Williams, he settled in Salem and was one of the handful of adherents who gathered with Williams in exile at Omega Pond on the east bank of the Seekonk River in the spring of 1636, and he was one of those in the canoe greeted by the Indians at Slate (or What Cheer) Rock on that river’s west bank.
+Like Williams, he settled in Salem and was one of the handful of adherents who gathered with Williams in exile at Omega Pond on the east bank of the Seekonk River in the spring of 1636.
+He was one of those in the canoe greeted by the Indians at Slate, or What Cheer, Rock on that river’s west bank.

-Not only did these deeds extend the Providence and Pawtucket boundaries twenty miles west of Fox’s Hill at Fox Point in Providence, but also, because the south branch of the Pawtuxet extended into what is now West Warwick and Coventry, it overlapped the boundary of Warwick, which under the Shawomet Purchase extended westward to the boundary with Connecticut.
+Not only did these deeds extend the Providence and Pawtuxet boundaries twenty miles west of Fox’s Hill at Fox Point in Providence, but because the south branch of the Pawtuxet extended into what is now West Warwick and Coventry, it overlapped the boundary of Warwick, which under the Shawomet Purchase extended westward to the border with Connecticut.
 The confusing lawsuits with Warwick and Providence over these land claims lasted from 1660 to 1678.
-At one point, Harris was jailed for alleged “treasonous dealings” with Connecticut.
-Although a majority of the Providence men agreed that the western boundary of the town was the Pocasset River, an imperial commission upheld the claims of Harris and his Pawtuxet proprietors against both Providence and Warwick in 1678.
+Harris was jailed for alleged “treasonous dealings” with Connecticut at one point.
+Although most of the Providence men agreed that the town’s western boundary was the Pocasset River, an imperial commission upheld the claims of Harris and his Pawtuxet proprietors against Providence and Warwick in 1678.

-Some writers have assessed his career as characterized by “land lust.”
+Some writers have assessed his career as “land lust.”
 Others have seen him as a supreme champion of individual rights.
 Williams denounced Harris for his “plot” to defraud the Narragansetts.
-Harris asserted that he was saving the town of Providence and the colony from the seizure of its western land by outside speculators.
+Harris asserted that he was saving the town of Providence and the colony from outside speculators’ seizure of its western land.
 In any event, Harris added greatly to the early ferment that characterized Rhode Island as a place for the “otherwise minded” as he succeeded in enlarging the area of the tiny colony he helped to found.